 The University of Birmingham's AHRC-funded PhD students will have the opportunity to draw on the combined expertise of Birmingham City University, De Montfort University, Nottingham Trent University and the Universities of Birmingham, Leicester and Nottingham.

 This doctoral scheme provides studentships which enable students to undertake and complete a doctoral degree.
 Studentships will normally be for up to three years for full-time study, or up to six years for part-time study.

 For more information on how to apply for a studentship with Birmingham as your lead institution, please visit our Application Page.

-We invite applications from students with research interests in the following broad areas:
+We invite applications from Home and EU students with research interests in the following broad areas:

 - Classics and Ancient History